yurishkuro/opentracing-tutorial/python/lesson01/README.md

 ## Conclusion

 The complete program can be found in the [solution](./solution) package.
-We moved the `initJaeger` helper function into its own package so that we can reuse it in the other lessons as `tracing.Init`.
+We moved the `init_tracer` helper function into its own package so that we can reuse it in the other lessons as `from lib.tracing import init_tracer`.

 Next lesson: [Context and Tracing Functions](../lesson02).